DrEmpiricism/Optimize-Offline/PreviousLog.md

 >> *This script will be getting replaced with a full PowerShell script within the next few updates*
 - Updated the WIM files containing the Microsoft DaRT 10 Debugging Tools to build 17663.
 - Cleaned-up multiple registry values that are applied.

-## 3.1.1.9 (10-12-2018) ##

-- Added the removal of Windows Defender loggers if SecHealthUI is a removed System Application.
-- Added the removal of telemetry loggers to the optimizied registry value settings.
-- Improved the syntax within the SetupComplet.cmd script.
-- Corrected an incorrect comparison operator for the final image clean-up process.

 **Displays the previous 5 version updates of Optimize-Offline.**